Shining light on short-range atomic ordering in semiconductors alloys

 \methodTitle{High-Resolution X-Ray Diffraction of the Annealed Series.} Structural and compositional characterization of the \ce{Ge}/\GeSn{}{} core-shell nanowire arrays was performed using \ac{hrxrd} on a PANalytical Empyrean system ($\SI{45}{\kilo\volt}$, $\SI{40}{\milli\ampere}$, $1/4^{\circ}$ incident slit, $\SI{2}{\mm}$ mask).
-Symmetric $\omega$–2$\theta$ scans along the (333) direction (\fref{fig:Fig2}{e}) exhibit well-resolved diffraction peaks from the single-crystalline \ce{Ge}(111) substrate ($\sim90.05^{\circ}$) and the \GeSn{1-x}{x} shell ($\sim88.48^{\circ}$), whose peak positions were determined via Gaussian fitting.
+Symmetric $\omega$–2$\theta$ scans of the $(333)$ direction (\fref{fig:Fig2}{e}) exhibit well-resolved diffraction peaks from the single-crystalline \ce{Ge}(111) substrate ($\sim90.05^{\circ}$) and the \GeSn{1-x}{x} shell ($\sim88.48^{\circ}$).
 Quantitative \ce{Sn} content in the \GeSn{}{} shell was extracted using Vegard's law, with a bowing parameter of $0.041~\text{\AA}$~\cite{gencarelli2013}.
+Gaussian fitting of the \ac{hrxrd} peaks was performed to extract the peak positions and quantify the associated uncertainty.
+These \GeSn{}{} shell composition estimates, when compared to the TEM-EDX composition maps, show excellent agreement.
+Analyses across multiple fields of view and \ac{nw} batches confirmed uniform composition and structure for the analyzed samples (Supplementary Information Fig.~S1).
 Relaxed shell lattice parameters enable a direct correlation of the shell Bragg angle to the \ce{Sn} alloy fraction.
-For the nanowire geometries and shell thicknesses considered here, prior combined diffraction and modeling studies have shown that \GeSn{}{} shells grown on elastically compliant $\approx\;\SI{50}{\nm}$ diameter \ce{Ge} cores are effectively strain-relaxed~\cite{meng2021a}; under this established condition, the measured out-of-plane lattice parameter can be related to the average \ce{Sn} alloy fraction without requiring additional reciprocal-space mapping.
+For the nanowire geometries and shell thicknesses considered here, prior combined diffraction and modeling studies have shown that \GeSn{}{} shells grown on elastically compliant $\approx\;\SI{50}{\nm}$ diameter \ce{Ge} cores are effectively strain-relaxed~\cite{meng2021a}; under these conditions, the measured out-of-plane lattice parameter can be related to the average \ce{Sn} alloy fraction without requiring additional reciprocal-space mapping.
 The \ac{hrxrd}-derived compositions reported in \fref{tab:Table1}{} therefore provide a consistent and reliable estimate of the \ce{Sn} content across the annealing series. \ac{hrxrd} composition uncertainty arises from two sources.
 First, peak-fitting precision is limited by instrumental resolution and counting statistics: $\sigma_a \approx \pm0.003 \AA$.
 Second, the Vegard-linear calibration carries uncertainty of approximately $\pm$0.3–0.5 at.\% from literature scatter.
 Error propagation in quadrature yields total composition uncertainty of $\Delta(Sn)\approx\pm0.5$ at.\%.